Author has written 9 stories for Harry Potter, Lord of the Rings, X-overs, and Sherlock.

 Favorite Book(s): The Lord of the Rings.
 It has the absolute top spot, no question.
 The rest is divided into sub-parts:

 Fantasy/Sci Fi: The Riddle Master Trilogy (yep, that’s where the penname comes from), The Enchanted Forest Chronicles, The Name of the Wind, Silmarillion, Dune, Good Omens, most of Neil Gaiman’s works (especially the short stories).

-Realistic Fiction/Satire: Catch-22, To Kill A Mockingbird, The Catcher in the Rye, The Kite Runner.
+Realistic Fiction/Satire: Catch-22, To Kill A Mockingbird, The Catcher in the Rye, A Thousand Splendid Suns.

 The Classics: Siddhartha, Damian, A Tale of Two Cities, The Canterbury Tales, the Works of Shakespeare, Sherlock Holmes.

 Favorite TV show(s): ‘Supernatural’, 'Dresden Files', ‘Doctor Who’ (favorite doctor? old = 4th Doctor, new = 10th Doctor), ‘Firefly’, ‘Sherlock’, 'Futurama' (the physics jokes alone...).
 Oh, and Shark Week.